Big Zillow gift: $5 million toward new UW computer-science building

 Because not all of the pledges will be in the bank when construction starts, the computer-science department on Thursday will ask the UW regents for a bridge loan of up to $25 million.
 If the regents approve that proposal, construction will begin.

 The building will be 135,000 gross square feet and will include a 3,000-square-foot flexible event space that will be called “Zillow Commons.”
-It will provide space for 30 full-time faculty, post-doctorate students, graduate students and researchers.
-The building will also have 16 labs, a lecture hall, two classrooms and three seminar rooms.
+The building will have 16 labs, a lecture hall, two classrooms and three seminar rooms.
+It will also provide space for full-time faculty, post-doctorate students, graduate students and researchers.

 The building will be constructed across the street from the Paul G. Allen Center for Computer Science & Engineering, on land that once housed a small nuclear reactor.